dfoxfranke/lunaria/README.md

 * [qterminal/](./qterminal/) contains themes for QTerminal-based terminals such as Konsole and LXQt.

+* [gogh](./gogh/) contains themes for terminals supported by Gogh, such as GNOME Terminal, XFCE4 Terminal, and iTerm.

 * [css/](./css/) contains CSS files for using Lunaria in web design.

 ## License